Comment on page

 This is a risk that the Solend smart contracts get exploited to steal or permanently freeze funds.
 This risk is inherent to all smart contracts and can never be fully eliminated, but can be mitigated in various ways.

-The Solend smart contracts have been live on mainnet with over $500MM in total value locked (TVL) for close to a year.
+The Solend smart contracts have been live on mainnet with hundreds of millions in total value locked (TVL) since 2021.

 100% Utilization Risk